-With the anticipated end of freedom of movement for UK nationals in the EU (at the end of the Withdrawal Agreement transition period, or after a no-deal Brexit), obtaining permission to live and work in an EU member state will become much more complicated.
+With the anticipated end of freedom of movement for UK nationals in the EU at the end of the Withdrawal Agreement transition period, obtaining permission to live and work in an EU member state will become much more complicated.

 After the transition period, or after a no-deal Brexit, immigration rules for UK nationals will vary depending on the host member state, the date of arrival in the EU, and the terms of the future relationship eventually agreed between the EU and the UK.

-Affected employers can protect the rights of their UK national employees to live and work in EU member states by assisting them in fulfilling the new national requirement applicable to them.
-In addition, employers can plan their future workforce needs in the EU.
+Affected employers can protect the right to live and work of their UK nationals currently residing in EU member states, by assisting them in fulfilling the new national requirements applicable to them.

 How Can Newland Chase Help?

-Contact your Newland Chase account manager to discuss how we can best assist your UK national employees and their families to update their status and protect their rights to work and reside in the EU.
+Contact your Newland Chase account manager to discuss how we can best assist you to protect the right to reside and work in the EU of your UK national employees and their families.

 Keeping a keen eye on Brexit developments, and ensuring that they are equipped with the very latest breaking news on what Brexit means for migration, our immigration specialists are frequently invited to speak about Brexit at industry events and working groups.
 Newland Chase also hosts regular events for our clients delivering the most up to date information and guidance – this includes live interactive webinars which are available on-demand below.